Tomanimenor/Portfolio/README.md

  __Slack__
   * Familiar with the interface, sending messages, sharing files, and joining channels and groups
   * Proficient in navigating the Slack interface, including finding and using search functionality and managing personal settings and preferences

-__Mind maps & diagrams__
-  * Utilized mindmaps to visually organize and plan testing strategies, ensuring comprehensive coverage of testing scenarios, to enhance team collaboration and efficiency

 ## Books I have read